magento/devdocs/src/guides/v2.4/config-guide/mq/manage-message-queues.md

 *  `multiple_processes` - An array of key-value pairs specifying which consumer to run in how many processes.

    {:.bs-callout-info}
    It is not recommended to run multiple consumers on a MySQL-operated queue.
-See [`how to change queue from Mysql to Rabbit`]({{ page.baseurl }}/guides/v2.4/extension-dev-guide/message-queues/message-queues.html#change-message-queue-from-mysql-to-amqp)
+See [Change message queue from MySQL to AMQP]({{ page.baseurl }}/guides/v2.4/extension-dev-guide/message-queues/message-queues.html#change-message-queue-from-mysql-to-amqp) for more information.

    {:.bs-callout-info}
    If your {{ site.data.var.ee }} store is hosted on the Cloud platform, use the [`CONSUMERS_WAIT_FOR_MAX_MESSAGES`]({{ site.baseurl }}/cloud/env/variables-deploy.html#consumers_wait_for_max_messages) to configure how consumers process messages from the message queue.